Develop A Long-term Source Of Constant Sadaqah

 Families have always looked for opportunities to develop a long-term source of constant sadaqah (a continuous charity).
-In the past, scholarships for students have been an amazing tool to accomplish this as they help energize students and help them pay for their education.
-Families know that once students graduate, they will be able to support their family and give back to the community thus giving a source of constant sadaqah.
+In the past, scholarships for students have been a fantastic tool to accomplish this as they help energize students and help them pay for their education.
+Families know that once students graduate, they will be able to support their families and give back to the community, thus giving a source of constant sadaqah.

-However, with the ever increasing cost of tuition, the scholarship model has limitations as it will require constant funding to keep the family fund alive.
-If the funding ever stops, the family fund ceases and the legacy will come to an end.
-ACC is suggesting a different, longer lasting, and self-sufficient model: the interest-free loan model.
-The loan model will ensure that the funds are not depleted over the years but rather continue to increase and grow over the decades.
+However, with the ever-increasing cost of tuition, the scholarship model has limitations as it will require ongoing funding to keep the family fund alive.
+If the funding stops, the family fund ceases, and the legacy will end.
+ACC suggests a different, longer-lasting, self-sufficient model: the interest-free loan model.
+The loan model will ensure that the funds are not depleted over the years but instead continue to increase and grow over the decades.

 What ACC Can Offer?

-We will screen applicants according to our current guidelines, interview them, and most importantly manage their loans.
-As the funds are repaid, they will be returned into your family’s specific fund to be re-used by future students.
-We will provide the family with both financial and biographical reports on each recipient we choose.
-You will witness the fund grow and benefit multiple students from generation to generation adding to the legacy of your family.
+We will screen applicants according to our current guidelines, interview them, and, most importantly, manage their loans.
+We will provide the family with financial and biographical reports on each recipient we choose.
+As the funds are repaid, they will be returned to your family’s specific fund to be re-used by future students.
+You will witness the fund grow and benefit multiple students from generation to generation, adding to your family’s legacy.

 In addition, we have an almost 100% ACC Alumni donation rate.
-This means that recipients who graduate from our program feel the need to donate because they have experienced first-hand the benefit of our charity and want it to continue to grow and benefit others.
-All of the donations that will come from the future alumni of your fund will be placed in the family fund to make it grow even larger and help more students.
+This means that recipients who graduate from our program feel the need to donate because they have experienced first-hand the benefit of our charity and want it to continue growing and benefiting others.
+All of the donations from the future alumni of your fund will be placed in the family fund to make it grow even more significant and help more students.

+The schematic will show how the funds are used in a loan-based model vs. a scholarship model.
 In this example, we will start at $50,000 of donations given by your family.
-The schematic will show how the funds are used in a loan-based model vs a scholarship model.
-In the scholarship model, we can safely state that once the $50,000 are given out as scholarships, then we have reached our maximum benefit as no more money is left.
+In the scholarship model, we can safely state that once the $50,000 is given out as scholarships, we have reached our maximum benefit as no more money is left.
 Your family will have to raise funds each year to sustain this model.

 - The same will apply for 2019 and 2020 as per the schematic.
-The key point is that there will be a point in which the model becomes self-sustaining so that no more donations are needed and your family can focus on other bigger and important issues.
+The key point is that there will be a point in which the model becomes self-sustaining so that no more donations are needed, and your family can focus on other more significant and vital issues.

-As you can see, over a 4-year period the amount loaned continues to grow.
-As more loans are returned, more loans can be given thus helping more students than a scholarship model.
-An important point is that this self-perpetuating cycle can be sustained without further donations.
+As you can see, over four years, the amount loaned continues to grow.
+As more loans are returned, more loans can be given, thus helping more students than a scholarship model.
+The critical point is that this self-perpetuating cycle can be sustained without further donations.